Big Sur Elopement Guide (2025) | From A Local

 Pfeiffer Beach

 Pfeiffer Beach is not located within a state park.
 It’s on federal land, so you will only have to pay the $12 entrance fee.
 A permit is not required.
-Pfeiffer Beach has always been one of my favorite beaches in California, its claim to fame are the keyhole rock formations.
-It’s an idea setting if you want to avoid permits, however in the summer months this beach can be jammed pack, and they will close the entrance.
-So weekdays are definitely best, and off season months.
+Pfeiffer Beach has always been one of my favorite beaches in California; its claim to fame is the keyhole rock formations.
+It’s an ideal setting if you want to avoid permits; however, in the summer months, this beach can be jam-packed, and they will close the entrance.
+So weekdays are definitely best, and off-season months.

 Winter in Big Sur is often my favorite, as the off-season presents a quiet, slower pace in the town.
 Puffier clouds start to form this time of year, and there are more dramatic weather shifts, which can create the most romantic images.
-Although, it is a riskier season with rain.
+However, it’s a riskier season due to the rain.
 Fall is a gorgeous time, and it tends to be the best weather all year.
 I always love it when the foliage begins to change color.
 Every month in Big Sur has its benefits, and you can’t go wrong with your choice.
-Just keep in mind summer can be the most crowded, so book in advance.
+Just keep in mind that summer can be the most crowded, so book in advance.

 Spring is beautiful with the greenery and flowers, and if rain is present, I always feel like it adds a dynamic element to the images.
 Something to keep in mind is that Spring is the windiest season.
 Summer is a very busy time in Big Sur, so prices for elopements will most likely be higher this time of year.
 Restaurants will be bustling with tourists, and crowds will form to view the iconic locations along the coast.

 Your elopement day timeline should feel relaxed.
 I am sure part of your decision to elope is to avoid the stress of a hectic wedding day.
 I always advise working backward from sunset so your elopement will end as the sun goes down.
 This way, you will have photos captured at golden hour.
 This is the best light of the day.
 Elopement photographers can tag along for as many hours as you have envisioned.
-Some couples desire a photographer for a few hours or capturing the entirety of the day.
+Some couples desire a photographer for just a few hours or to capture the entire day.
 Either way, the day is about just the two of you, and it should be tailored to your ideal vision.

-4:00-5:00 pm Getting ready, details, a first look if that is desired before the ceremony.
+4:00-5:00 pm Getting ready, details, and a first look, if that is desired, before the ceremony.

-5:00-6:00 pm Ceremony photos and photos on location wherever the ceremony took place.
+5:00-6:00 pm: Ceremony photos and on-location photos, wherever the ceremony took place.

 6:00-8:00 pm Driving to locations, Redwoods, Cliffs, or the beach.
 This timeframe will capture golden hour of sunset.

 I always recommend hiring local vendors.
 Big Sur, as I mentioned earlier, is unpredictable in many ways.
-Having a local who can guide you, keep you feeling at ease, and support you if any challenges become present is critical to the success of your wedding day.
-I can’t tell you how many times I have had to try and help couples who hired a photographer or vendor that cancels on them due to fear of the highway if it’s raining.
-Some non-local photographers and vendors may have trouble finding the venue if they aren’t familiar with Big Sur.
+Having a local who can guide you, keep you feeling at ease, and support you if any challenges arise is critical to the success of your wedding day.
+I can’t tell you how many times I have had to try and help couples who hired a photographer or vendor that canceled on them due to fear of the highway if it’s raining.
+Some non-local photographers and vendors may struggle to find the venue if they are unfamiliar with Big Sur.
 Since cell service is extremely limited in Big Sur, having vendors who know the town well is key to having a seamless, relaxed wedding day.
-It’s also beneficial to hire locals who are connected to the community, and are able to truly cover all basis’s with their local knowledge and connections.
+It’s also beneficial to hire locals who are connected to the community and are able to cover all bases with their local knowledge and connections.

-Whether you hire me or someone else, I strongly advise keeping your vendors as local to the area as you can.
+Whether you hire me or someone else, I strongly recommend keeping your vendors as local to the area as possible.
 I provide all of my couples with a local vendor guide.

 Big Sur is a rugged coastline!
 The most stunning locations will require you to wear shoes that you can easily walk or hike in.
 Prepare yourself for the grand adventure that Big Sur offers.
 To me, this is the draw and beauty of Big Sur.
 The hikes and paths can lead you to the most serene creeks and cliffside views, which make for mesmerizing photos.

 My top choice for your elopement dinner is Deetjens for the romantic, rustic ambiance.
-Although breakfast here is also a favorite!
+However, breakfast here is also a favorite!

 Here is a more extensive list of Big Sur restaurants: